 {\bf iv)}\enskip let $C$ be connected component of the frontier of $A_{\beta}$ in $\mathrm{dom}(I)$, then the connected components of $\mathrm{sing}(I)$ that contain $\alpha(z)$ and $\omega(z)$ are independent of $z\in C$. \end{theorem}

 Let us explain first why the local theorem implies the global one.
 If $A$ is a topological annulus, an open set will be called {\it essential} if it contains an essential loop and {\it inessential} otherwise.
-A closed set will be called {\it inessential} if there exists a connected component of its complement that is neighborhood of the two ends in the case where $A$ is open, that meets the two boundary circle in the case where $A$ is closed, and that is a neighborhood of the unique end and meets the boundary circle in the remaining case.
+A closed set will be called {\it inessential} if there exists a connected component of its complement that is a neighborhood of the two ends in the case where $A$ is open, that meets the two boundary circle in the case where $A$ is closed, and that is a neighborhood of the unique end and meets the boundary circle in the remaining case.
 Otherwise, we will say that this set is {\it essential}.

-{\it Proof of Theorem \ref{th: FH}, first part, proof of assertions (i), (ii), and (iii)}. \enskip Let us explain first why every fixed point free invariant annulus $A$ is contained in a $A_{\alpha}$, $\alpha\in\mathcal{A}_f$.
+{\it Proof of Theorem \ref{th: FH}, first part, proof of assertions (i), (ii), and (iii)}. \enskip Let us explain first why every fixed point free invariant open annulus $A$ is contained in an $A_{\alpha}$, $\alpha\in\mathcal{A}_f$.
 It is sufficient to prove that $\mathrm{fdrec}(f)\cap A$ is connected.
 Indeed $\mathrm{fdrec}(f)\cap A$ will be contained in a $W_{\alpha}$, $\alpha\in\mathcal{A}_f$, and consequently $A$ will be contained in $A_{\alpha}$.
 Let $W$ be a connected component of $ \mathrm{fdrec}(f)\cap A$.
 Applying Proposition \ref{pr: free disk} to the end compactification of $A$, one knows that $W$ is fixed.
 If it is inessential, one gets an invariant open disk $D\subset A$ by filling $W$, which means adding the inessential components of its complement.
-The restriction of $f$ to $D$ having non wandering points, there would exist a fixed point in this disk, which is impossible.
+By Brouwer's plane translation Theorem, since the restriction of $f$ to $D$ has non wandering points, there must exist a fixed point in this disk, which is impossible.
 So, every connected component of $ \mathrm{fdrec}(f)\cap A$ is essential.
 Suppose now that $ \mathrm{fdrec}(f)\cap A$ has at least two connected components.
 The complement in $A$ of the union of two such components has a unique compact connected component.
 It is located ``between" these components.
 This last set is invariant (by uniqueness) and contains points that are not free disk recurrent.
-But one knows that the $\alpha$-limit and $\omega$-limit sets of such points are reduced to one of the ends of $A$.
+But one knows that the $\alpha$-limit and $\omega$-limit sets of such points contain fixed points and $A$ is fixed point free.
 We have a contradiction.